dsoprea/PythonUpstart/README.md

 layer).
 This library provides two bodies of functionality (in terms of development priority):

-1. DBus-based communication with Upstart to query jobs, start/stop jobs, emit events, etc...
+1. Management commands (using D-Bus) to query jobs, start/stop jobs, emit events, etc...
 2. Writing and updating job files.

 **(2) is currently in development.**

 ##Dependencies

-- python-dbus (via apt)
+- *python-dbus* (under Ubuntu), or equivalent.

 ##Installation